 DEVELOPER: ASCII (port by Sega)

 The year is 1986.
 Peter Gabriel’s “So” is conquering the airwaves with its blend of pop-funk and world music.
-“Top Gun” is teaching audiences everywhere that bromance is a real concept.
-And I am one-year-old, unable to speak, but extremely capable of pooping in my pants.
+“Top Gun” is teaching audiences everywhere that bromance is a thing.
+And I am one-year-old, unable to speak, but extremely capable of pooping my pants.

 Meanwhile in Japan, Sega quietly releases the last SG-1000 cartridge ever, The Castle.
 As is common with games released towards the end of a system’s lifespan, The Castle does not resemble an SG-1000 game at all.
 Yeah, the game’s slow like other SG-1000 games (by design, sure, but still slow), and it has that same limited color palette that all SG-1000 titles have, but its large size and non-linear structure point towards the future of gaming rather than Sega’s simplistic arcade-based past.